Soccer in St. Louis: St. Louis City SC (MLS, 2019–)

-St. Louis City SC 2 (MLS Next Pro, 2021–)
+St. Louis City 2 (MLS Next Pro, 2021–)

-On December 6, 2021, MLS and City SC jointly announced that City would field a reserve side, unveiled as St. Louis City SC 2 (City2), in MLS' revived reserve league of MLS Next Pro starting in 2022.
-City2 splits its home games between Hermann Stadium on the Saint Louis University campus in Midtown St. Louis and Ralph Korte Stadium on the SIU Edwardsville campus in Edwardsville, Illinois.
+On December 6, 2021, MLS and City SC jointly announced that City would field a reserve side, unveiled as St. Louis City 2 (City2), in MLS' revived reserve league of MLS Next Pro starting in 2022.
+In its first season, City2 played home games at Hermann Stadium at Saint Louis University and Ralph Korte Stadium at Southern Illinois University Edwardsville.
+Starting in 2023, City SC moved all City2 home games to its home ground of Energizer Park.

 College

 SLU Billikens (NCAA)

 The Saint Louis University Billikens men's soccer team competes in NCAA Division I in the Atlantic 10 Conference, and play at Hermann Stadium.

 The Billikens were dominant in men's collegiate soccer during the late 1950s through the mid-1970s, winning 10 NCAA Division I Men's Soccer Championships, a record that still stands, and making another six NCAA Final Four appearances.
 During their dynasty run from the 1960s through 1970s, coach Bob Guelker led the team to their first five championships and notched an 89% winning percentage.
 Harry Keough coached the last five championship teams.
 SLU's longest winning streaks were 19 games from 1969–70 and 24 games (including 14 consecutive road wins) during 1970–71, plus an unbeaten streak (wins and ties) of 45 games in 1969–71.
 The Billikens last appeared in an NCAA national championship finals in 1974.

 Soccer is the main fall sport at SLU, which has not sponsored American football since 1949.
 The team consistently ranks among the top of all Division I soccer teams in attendance.
 The Billikens led the NCAA in average attendance for the 1999, 2001, and 2003 seasons.

 Dan Donigan was the head coach from February 2001 until January 2010.
 As of 2016, the Billikens are coached by Mike McGinty.

 SLU soccer graduates who went on to play for the U.S. national team or play Division I professional soccer include Brian McBride and Mike Sorber.